jhpyle/docassemble/_docs/config.md

 ## <a name="email confirmation"></a>E-mail confirmation for certain privileges

-If you want to verify e-mail addresses of users, you can set the `email confirmation privileges` directive to a list of [privileges] for which e-mail confirmation should be a requirement of logging in.
+If you are using `confirm registration` but you want to verify e-mail addresses only for specific user privileges, you can set the `email confirmation privileges` directive to a list of [privileges] for which e-mail confirmation should be a requirement of logging in.

 {% highlight yaml %}
+confirm registration: True
 email confirmation privileges:
   - admin
   - developer